Automated Client Deployment

 Note: deployment of the KeyAccess client on file servers (for the purpose of auditing only) is covered in the Server Audits document.

-Note: There are many mentions below of setting the hostname that KeyAccess communicates with.
+There are many mentions below of setting the hostname that KeyAccess communicates with.
 These are all using the traditional UDP method of simply putting in the FQDN of the server.
-However, customers of our hosted cloud instances, and optionally on prem implementations, can use https instead (which also offers secure communication of course).
+However, customers of our hosted cloud instances, and optionally on prem implementations, can use https instead (which also offers secure communication).
 Simply use URL syntax for the hostname (e.g. https://myserver.mydomain.com) instead of just the DNS name (e.g. myserver.mydomain.com) and the client will use https instead of UDP.

 Windows Installer command line options

-The following command line options are available on Windows (see below for Mac options).
+The following command line options are available on Windows.
 There may be others for specific needs rather than general use - if you need something in particular don't hesitate to contact Sassafras Software Support.

 Options to make a quiet install and specify a server address: